Business growth and risk mitigation for the new data economy

 Allow for users to be able to select from multiple different actions based on varying result outcomes.
 Reducing time on task for the risk and compliance teams involved and allowing for integrations with platforms they already use internally to manage flagged or risky behavior.
 Dropdowns allow for them to select custom actions and New action button allows them to create new actions based on criteria of their choosing.

-The current secure data collaboration platform is being used in a MVP state by two companies in the business growth use case and undergoing pilots with the organizations in the insurance and financial services sector.
+The existing secure data collaboration platform is in its MVP phase, actively utilized by two companies in the business growth use case, and currently undergoing pilot testing with organizations in the insurance and financial services sector.

 For the MVP we used a Quicksite integration for the dashboard in order to better determine what kind of graphs and charts would be more useful to users.
 Based on user feedback we know now that we can build more customized dashboard in future versions.